How and What to Donate

 Swatches larger than 10” x10” yardage, zippers, buttons, spools of thread (at least half full and without tangles), yarns, knitting needles, crochet hooks, felt

-Paint brushes, screen printing materials, crayons, canvas, ink, pastels, wax, glitter, feathers, stamps, stamp pads, clay, mat board, foam core, frames, framing supplies, magazines, corks, beads, jewelry supplies, sponges
+Brushes, paint, printing materials, crayons, markers, canvas, ink, pastels, wax, glitter, feathers, stamps, stamp pads, clay, framing supplies, beads, jewelry supplies, floral arranging

 Pencils, pens, staplers, binders, rubber bands, magnets, containers of all kinds, envelopes, stamps

-Wire, scrap metal, key chains, bottle caps, ornamental fixtures, keys, door-knobs, shelving, nails, screws
+Wire, scrap metal, key chains, bottle caps, ornamental fixtures, keys, door-knobs, shelving, nails, screws, steel wool

 Sterile and Unused Lab Equipment:

-Hospital drapes, tubing, marking pens, medicine tops, gauze
+Hospital drapes, tubing, marking pens, medicine tops, gauze, gloves, bottles, syringes

-Small pieces of nice wood, excess plank flooring, stretcher bars
+Small pieces of nice wood, excess plank flooring, stretcher bars, frames

 Carpet samples, tiles, flooring, wall paper, paint chip samples, factory seconds